CetinOzdil/EviControlsCollection/README.md

 #### Notes
 * I didn't bother to implement transition animations of new Windows systems
-* `InitCommonControlsEx` caused crashes on Windows 7 systems so found this mush simpler snippet which works ok so far
+* `InitCommonControlsEx` caused crashes on Windows 7 systems when exiting from application.
+I found this mush simpler snippet which works ok so far

 ``` vba
 Private Declare Function IsUserAnAdmin Lib "shell32" () As Long